flutter/website/animations/staggered-animations/index.md

 * A staggered animation consists of sequential or overlapping animations.
-* Create a staggered animation using multiple Animation objects.
+* To create a staggered animation, use multiple Animation objects.
 * One AnimationController controls all of the Animations.
 * Each Animation object specifies the animation during an Interval.
-* Create a Tween for each property being animated.
+* For each property being animated, create a Tween.
-{% comment %}
-* The Tween produces the Animation.
-* The Tween describes the start and end values for the properties being animated during that Interval.
-{% endcomment %}
 </div>

 <aside class="alert alert-info" markdown="1">
 **Terminology:**
-If the concept of tweens or tweening is new to you, please see the [Animations in Flutter tutorial.](/tutorials/animation/)
+If the concept of tweens or tweening is new to you, see the [Animations in Flutter tutorial.](/tutorials/animation/)
 </aside>

-Staggered animations are a straightforward concept: motion is performed as a series of operations, rather than all at once.
+Staggered animations are a straightforward concept: visual changes happen as a series of operations, rather than all at once.
-The animation may be purely sequential, with one motion occuring after the next, or it may partially or completely overlap.
+The animation might be purely sequential, with one change occuring after the next, or it might partially or completely overlap.
+It might also have gaps, where no changes occur.

 This guide shows how to build a staggered animation in Flutter.

 <aside class="alert alert-info" markdown="1">
-**Where's the code?**<br>

-This guide provides two staggered animation examples, though only one is described here.
-The second, more complex example, is available for your reference.
+**Examples**<br>

+This guide explains the basic_staggered_animation example.
+You can also refer to a more complex example, staggered_pic_selection.

 [basic_staggered_animation](https://github.com/flutter/website/tree/master/_includes/code/animation/basic_staggered_animation)
-: Shows a series of sequential and overlapping animations on a single widget.
+: Shows a series of sequential and overlapping animations of a single widget.
-  Clicking in the screen begins an animation that changes opacity, size, shape, color and padding.
+  Tapping the screen begins an animation that changes opacity, size, shape, color, and padding.

 [staggered_pic_selection](https://github.com/flutter/website/tree/master/_includes/code/animation/staggered_pic_selection)
 : Shows deleting an image from a list of images displayed in one of three sizes.
-  This example uses two [animation controllers](https://docs.flutter.io/flutter/animation/AnimationController-class.html): one for image selection/de-selection, and one for image deletion.
+  This example uses two [animation controllers](https://docs.flutter.io/flutter/animation/AnimationController-class.html): one for image selection/deselection, and one for image deletion.
-  The selection/de-selection animation is staggered.
-(To see effect this yourself, you may need to increase the `timeDilation` value.)
+  The selection/deselection animation is staggered.
+(To see this effect, you might need to increase the `timeDilation` value.)
   Select one of the largest images&mdash;it shrinks as it displays a checkmark inside a blue circle.
-Select one of the smallest images&mdash;the large image expands before the small image shrinks.
-This staggered behavior is similar to that used by Google Photos.
+Next, select one of the smallest images&mdash;the large image expands as the checkmark disappears.
+Before the large image has finished expanding, the small image shrinks to display its checkmark.
+  This staggered behavior is similar to what you might see in Google Photos.

 </aside>

-{% comment %}
-Not enough structure to warrant a TOC.
 * TOC Placeholder
 {:toc}
-{% endcomment %}

-The following video demonstrates a simple staggered animation described in this guide:
+The following video demonstrates the animation performed by
+basic_staggered_animation:

 <!--
   Use this instead of the default YouTube embed code so that the embed